codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/src/main/java/readme.txt

   do the looping over Strings or lines because they are primitive.
   So it needs to export a loop construct.

+* In Java I can escape the getters with tricks like equals or Iterable which do not look like getting.

 ## Times

 * Analyse the problem ...
 30'